koenigsley/djangorestframework-verbose-errors/README.md

 A simple package for DRF errors formatting

+## Requirements

+- Python 3.6.8 or newer
+- Django 3.2.19 or newer
+- Django Rest Framework 3.14.0 or newer

 ## Formatting

 This package provides the exception handler that formats handled DRF exceptions into verbose error response